Showing posts with label Holy Spirt. Show all posts

 Determinatio

-4. Truth is not independent of God but the temporal reflection of His eternal self-understanding.
+6. Truth is not autonomous from God but the temporal reflection of God’s eternal self-knowing.

 Transitus ad Disputationem XVI

-Therefore we advance to Disputatio XVI: De Lingua et Intentionalitate, and inquire as to how language mediates an intentional relation between the finite intellect and the divine reality, and whether words, when taken up into the economy of revelation, cease to be mere symbols and become vessels of participation in the speaking God.
+Therefore we proceed to Disputatio XVI: De Lingua et Intentionalitate, where it is asked how language participates in divine knowing and whether speech, when taken up into revelation, becomes more than sign, namely a vessel of participation in the speaking God.